Bill Cosby goes on trial, his legacy and freedom at stake

 Constand filed a police complaint in 2005 over the encounter at Cosby’s home.
 The district attorney at the time said the case was too weak to prosecute.
 But a new set of prosecutors charged Cosby a year and a half ago after the deposition became public and numerous women came forward.

-The AP does not typically identify people who say they are sexual assault victims unless they grant permission, which Constand has done.
+The AP does not typically identify people who say they are sexual assault victims unless they grant permission, which Constand and Johnson have done.

 For more on Cosby, including trial updates, historical photos, videos and an audio series exploring the case, visit: www.apnews.com/tag/CosbyonTrial